Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Results

 Fig.\ref{pd_T0}(a) shows the ground state of the model for varying $U/t$ and $J_{AF}/t$, while Fig.\ref{pd_T0}(b) shows $N(0)$, the density of states at the Fermi level, over the same parameter space.

 First the notation: we characterise phases in terms of their spin and orbital character, S-L is spin-liquid and S-F is a spin ferromagnet.
 Similarly, O-L is orbital-liquid, {\it etc}.
 These phases also need to be specified in terms of their transport character.
-To avoid a cluttered picture we have simply shown the insulator-metal boundary in the $t/U-J_{AF}/t$ plane, the metal/insulator aspect can be inferred from it.
-The metal-insulator transition can be located from the vanishing of $N(0)$, and also from a calculation of the d.c conductivity (which we do not present in this paper).
+To avoid a cluttered picture we have simply shown the metal-insulator boundary in the $t/U-J_{AF}/t$ plane, the metal/insulator aspect can be inferred from it.
+The metal-insulator transition can be located from the vanishing of $N(0)$, and also from a calculation of the d.c conductivity.

 When $J_{AF} =0$ there is a metal-insulator transition at $U_c \sim 11t$ from a ferromagnetic metal to a {\it ferromagnetic insulator}.
 When the superexchange is moderate, $J_{AF} \sim 0.2t$, there is strong competition between ferromagnetism (S-F, mediated by double-exchange) and antiferromagnetic tendency.
 As a result there is a crossover from S-F to spin disordered (S-L) behaviour with increasing $U/t$ roughly around the MIT, although weak ferromagnetism survives in the insulator.
 For strong superexchange, $J_{AF} \gtrsim 0.5t$, the antiferromagnetic tendency suppresses ferromagnetism completely and, as we will show, there is no magnetisation at any $U/t$.
-We have a spin liquid state at all $U/t$.
+We have a spin liquid (S-L) state at all $U/t$.
 In this large $J_{AF}$ limit, a relatively weak Hubbard repulsion, $U \sim 5t$, is enough to drive the metal-insulator transition.

-To get a feel for the changing magnetic state and the shifting MI transition point, it is useful to examine an approximate effective `spin only' model.
-Consider the bond kinetic energy in a spin configuration $\{ {\bf S}_i \}$.
-It is the product of an electronic average and a modulated hopping both of which depend on $\{ {\bf S}_i \}$.
-The dependence of the spin overlap factor is explicit, it is simply: $\sqrt{ (1 + {\bf S}_i.{\bf S}_j)/2}$.
-The electronic average does not have an obvious expression in terms of the spins but, as a starting approximation, we can replace $ \langle c^{\dagger}_{i\alpha}c_{j\beta} \rangle$ by its thermal average \cite{SCR_DE}.
-The thermal average, please note, is not a spin configuration dependent quantity.

-Under this assumption the kinetic energy term can be approximated as below, and added to the AF term.

-The role of the Hubbard interaction, acting through the orbital moment, is implicit in the model above.
-The $D_{ij}$ are supposed to be computed in backgrounds that include the ${\bf \Gamma}_i$ as well as the AF coupling.
-Since the dependence of $D_{ij}$ on the magnetic and orbital state is not known the model above does not have much predictive value.
-However, the thermally (and system) averaged $D_{ij}$, which we call just $D$, can serve to identify the origin of the changing magnetic character.
-It can also be related to direct measurables, {\it e.g}, (i)~the spin stiffness (spin wave velocity), since the $D$ and $J_{AF}$ dictate this quantity, and (ii)~the integrated optical weight, via the $f-$sum rule